enriquebarco/piano/README.md

 # Kique's Virtual Piano

-quick attempt at creating a virtual piano with the audio context API
+Quick attempt at creating a piano.
+Used tone.js